kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0297 Foreign air freight forwarders and foreign cooperative shippers associations.md

 ### §297.12   General requirements.

 \(a\) The direct air transportation provided must be performed by direct air carriers that hold authority under section 41102, 41103, 41302, or 41701 of 49 U.S.C.
-Subtitle VII or are operating under part 298 of this chapter;
+Subtitle VII or are operating under [[Volume 4/A Economic regulations/0298 Exemptions for air taxi and commuter air carrier operations.md|part 298 of this chapter]];

 \(b\) Only U.S. citizen direct air carriers may provide direct air transportation operations in interstate air transportation.